YashMasurkar/html-and-css/README.md

     background-position: botton;
     background-position: centre;
 8)postion absolute-
-it is used to lift the element from its position and it lift within its own layer when position is absolute it can move ouside the borders of div for eg first object will lift in 1 layer
+It is used to lift the element from its position and it lifted within its own layer when position is absolute it can move ouside the borders of div for example,
-    second object will lift in 2 layer third object will lift in 3 layer also note that each layer is placed one above other means if 2 object lift it will lift above and third object will come in second objects place so it will look like third is coverd by second object i.e.,2 on top of 3 if 1 is lift above 2 and 3 will come forward if 3 is lift it doest show much changes
+    first object will lift in 1 layer second object will lift in 2 layer third object will lift in 3 layer

+Also note that each layer is placed one above other means-

+if 2 object lift it will lift above and third object will come in second objects place so it will look like third is coverd by second object i.e.,2 on top of 3 if 1 is lift above 2 and 3 will come forward if 3 is lift it doest show much changes

-whenever we have lift an element we can change its position by moviong it top:10%;
+whenever we have lift an element we can change its position by moving it bu using these commands-
+    top:10%;
     left:10%;
     right:10%;
     bottom:10%;

-it works only when we have used position abosolute or relative without them these does not work
+It works only when we have used position abosolute or relative without them these commands does not work

 9)position relative-
 it is used so that we can make the inside element absolute also it will be inside the parent element not leaving border of it like it does in position absolute normally